vitessio/website/content/en/blog/2023-04-15-schemadiff.md

 As we can see, there are a lot of validations involved.
 Some of them actually depend on each other!
 Say we drop a column as well as a `FOREIGN KEY` that references that column.
 MySQL-wise this is a single `ALTER TABLE` operation.
 But, programmatically, `schemadiff` needs to first remove the `FOREIGN KEY`, and then remove the column.
 The reverse order is invalid. `schemadiff` computes the correct order of operations for a table.

-But then, it also resolves the correct order of operations in the grand context of the schema.
+But then, it also computes the correct order of operations in the grand context of the schema.
 Consider this diff:

 ```sql
 create view v1 as select * from v2;